 Round table

-Political culture and society in the Jewish world in Ukraine before the Second World War.
+Political culture and society in the Jewish world in Ukraine before World War II.

 Projection

-Anna Semionova lives in the Berditchev ghetto in 1941.
-A few days before she was killed, she writes one last letter.
+Anna Semyonova lived in the Berditchev ghetto in 1941 and a few days before she was killed, she wrote one last letter.

 Register on the Memorial website